UrbanInstitute/sparkr-tutorials/timeseries-1.md

 ***

-### Compute relative dates and measures based on a specified unit of time:
+### Compute relative dates and measures based on a specified unit of time

 As we mentioned earlier, converting date strings to date dtype allows us to utilize SparkR datetime operations.
 In this section, we'll discuss several SparkR operations that return: